isopleth/fram/README.md

 `--nodirectory`

-Suprressing adding the directory name text to the output file.
+Suppressing adding the directory name text to the output file.

 `--norotate`